-Building use is likely to change over time, except for buildings such as service stations which are necessarily purpose-built.
+Building use is likely to change over time.
 Buildings that are most likely to contribute vitality to the public environment are those that can be readily adapted, ensuring continuity of occupation.
 This is facilitated by easy subdivision of internal space, multiple entrances at the street edge, and proportions that readily allow subdivision or amalgamation to accommodate different uses.
 The ability for existing building stock to readily accept change of use is an aspect of environmental sustainability.